 A more pro-active approach can and will be taken in targeting information at ethnic minorities and persons with disability.
 Contact was made with the Central Committee for Ethnic Affairs (CEMA) with a view to promoting the scholarships through their media channels both written and television and an interview with the TL was published in July 2011 in a CEMA news magazine website.
 There is scope for more promotion information and stories about successful ethnic minority alumni and awardees to be used in the CEMA media vehicles for the next intake.
 The Vice Minister of CEMA attended the Predeparture briefing in Hanoi on 1 December and presented gifts to the nine ethnic minority awardees.
 The presentation was broadcast on two VTV channels.
-There is also an agreement with CEMA for a joint presentation of certificates to ethnic minority students, who have excelled at high school or at university and to the successful ADS ethnic minority awardees.
+There is also an agreement with CEMA for a joint presentation of certificates to ethnic minority students, who have excelled at high school or at university and to the successful ADS ethnic minority awardees, by the CEMA Minister to be joined by the Ambassador in respect of the ADS ethnic minority awardees.
 This presentation should also attract media attention.